 Moroni grew up in a time when his society was crumbling.
 (See Mormon 1-8; Moroni 1, 9.)
 The people rejected God and were on their way to destruction.
-It was a time of slippery riches, great violence, sexual immorality, and war.
-Moroni's father, Mormon, almost single-handedly staved off the destruction of his people for a time.
+It was a time of slippery Yes, we live in challenging times, but so did Mary, Moroni, and Joseph Smith.
+We don't have to be carried along in the current of the times. riches, great violence, sexual immorality, and war.
+Moroni's father, Mormon, almost singlehandedly staved off the destruction of his people for a time.
 Both Mormon and Moroni lived in extremely difficult times but fulfilled their destinies.